Grid resilience and distributed power

 Use these to drive future notes, posts, and interviews.

-- Where are the real single points of failure (substations, corridors, control systems) in my region?
+- Where are the most dangerous single points of failure (substations, corridors, control systems) in my region?

 - What share of outages are transmission vs distribution vs generation?